phibr0/labelcheck/README.md

 ## Introduction

->A Cross-Platform Application using TensorFlow-Lite to recognize labels on fruits or vegetables to get more information about their trustworthiness.
+>A Cross-Platform Application using TensorFlow-Lite and FLutter to recognize labels on fruits or vegetables to get more information about their trustworthiness.

 ## Installation